Chess Psychology: Why We Play Badly When Winning

 Process goals Refocus on routines (e.g., "next play only") instead of score.
 Reduces outcome pressure; routine-based play is common in elite tennis.

-Breathing / mindfulness Techniques like 4-7-8 breathing or brief visualization.
+Breathing / mindfulness Brief 4-7-8 breathing or short visualization before each critical move.
 Lowers physiological arousal; supported by mindfulness-in-sport research.

 Pre-performance routines Consistent rituals (e.g., pre-free-throw dribbles).
 Builds automaticity under stress.